ThyroSafe™ and Iosat™ Potassium Iodide

 Step 1: Get The Facts About Potassium Iodide

-How It Works: When used as instructed during a radiation emergency, potassium iodide protects people from developing thyroid cancer.
+How It Works: When used as instructed during a radiation emergency, Iosat Potassium Iodide full-strength tablets and ThyroSafe Potassium Iodide half-strength pills protects people from developing thyroid cancer.
 It blocks the thyroid’s absorption of cancer-causing radioactive iodine released from nuclear reactors such as Fukushima or nuclear weapon fallout.